 The RRB suggests that employees keep an application for sickness benefits on hand and that family members know where the form is kept and how to use it.
-If an employee becomes unable to work because of sickness or injury, the employee should complete the application and have his or her doctor complete the attached statement of sickness.
-If a claimant receives sickness benefits for an injury or illness for which he or she is paid damages, it is important to be aware that the RRB is entitled to reimbursement of either the amount of the benefits paid for the injury or illness or the net amount of the settlement, after deducting the claimant's gross medical, hospital, and legal expenses, whichever is less.
+If an employee becomes unable to work because of sickness or injury, the employee should complete the application and have a doctor complete the attached statement of sickness.
+If a claimant receives sickness benefits for an injury or illness for which the claimant is paid damages, it is important to be aware that the RRB is entitled to reimbursement of either the amount of the benefits paid for the injury or illness or the net amount of the settlement, after deducting the claimant's gross medical, hospital, and legal expenses, whichever is less.

-If the employee is too sick to complete the application, someone else may complete it for him or her.
+If the employee is too sick to complete the application, someone else may complete it.
 In such cases, the individual signing for the employee should also complete a Statement of Authority to Act for Employee (Form SI-10), which accompanies the statement of sickness.

-After completion, the forms should be faxed or mailed to the RRB within 10 days from when the employee became sick or injured.
-However, applications received after 10 days but within 30 days of the first day for which an employee wishes to claim benefits are generally considered timely filed if there is a good reason for the delay.
+After completion, the forms should be mailed or faxed to the RRB within 10 days from when the employee became sick or injured.
+However, applications received after 10 days but within 30 days of the first day for which an employee wishes to claim benefits are generally considered timely if there is a good reason for the delay.
 (Employees cannot currently file their sickness applications online.)
 Upon receipt, the RRB will process the application and determine if the employee is eligible for sickness benefits.

-After processing the application and statement of sickness, the RRB makes the first biweekly claim form available online (for employees with myRRB accounts) and mails a paper form to the employee as long as he or she is eligible for benefits and remains unable to work due to illness or injury.
+After processing the application and statement of sickness, the RRB makes the first biweekly claim form available online (for employees with myRRB accounts) and mails a paper form to the employee as long as the employee is eligible for benefits and remains unable to work due to illness or injury.
 Those choosing to file the paper claim received by mail should return the completed form to RRB headquarters for processing.
-If the claimant returns the paper claim, future claims will be mailed to him or her.
+If the claimant returns the paper claim, future claims will be mailed.
 If the claimant files the claim online, all subsequent claim forms will only be made available online and will no longer be mailed.
 Claimants must not file both online and paper claim forms for the same claim period(s).
 Employees who need to create a myRRB account should visit RRB.gov/myRRB and click on the button labeled Sign in with login.gov.